tactica/package-audit/README.md

 ## Usage

-* To show all outdated packages:
+* To produce a report of vulnerable, deprecated and outdated packages run:

     ```bash
-    bundle exec package-audit outdated
+    bundle exec package-audit
     ```

-* To show only the outdated packages that are explicitly included within `Gemfile`:
+* To show how risk is calculated for the above report run:

     ```bash
-    bundle exec package-audit outdated --only-explicit
+    bundle exec package-audit risk
     ```

-* To output the results as a CSV, use `--csv` for any command, e.g.:
+* To produce the same report in a CSV format run:

     ```bash
-    bundle exec package-audit outdated --only-explicit --csv
+    bundle exec package-audit --csv
     ```

-* To omit headers when using the `csv` option, include `--exclude-headers`, e.g.:
+* For a list of other commands and their options run:

     ```bash
-    bundle exec package-audit outdated --only-explicit --csv --exclude-headers
+    bundle exec package-audit --help
     ```

 ## Development